Full Throttle (roller coaster): Trains

-The train is configured in a 2 trains with 3 cars per train layout.
+Full Throttle has 2 trains with 3 cars per train.
 Riders are arranged 2 across in 3 rows for a total of 18 riders per train.
-The roller coaster configuration makes the capacity of 800 riders per hour.
+The ride's capacity is 800 riders per hour.

 Plaza and station

 Full Throttle's station was once open aired, but shade has since been placed over the station.
 Its theme is unlike other coasters in the park.
 In front of the station is a dining area and gift shop in a building with "Full Throttle" badging.
-There is also a stage where dance parties are often held featuring a DJ, drum player, and "Full Throttle dancers."
+There is also a stage where dance parties are often held featuring a DJ, drum player, and "Full Throttle dancers".

 Reception

 Upon its building, Full Throttle received positive reviews from critics.
 Brady MacDonald of the Los Angeles Times states, "you ride Full Throttle and there's only one reaction: wow".
 MacDonald claims the ride starts "silky smooth and whisper quiet" and launches as a "rocket-fast launch".
-MacDonald criticized the activation of the brakes as the train descends the top hat.
+However, MacDonald criticized the placement of the brakes partway down the top hat.

 Records

 Upon debut, Full Throttle surpassed Superman: Krypton Coaster at Six Flags Fiesta Texas for the tallest vertical loop on a roller coaster.
 In January 2016 the record was conceded to Mack-manufactured Flash at Lewa Adventure amusement park located in China.
 However, Full Throttle's loop remains the tallest loop in North America.
+Later, in 2026, this record is expected to be broken by Tormenta Rampaging Run, which is anticipated to have a 179 ft tall vertical loop.

-The coaster features a top hat element, unique in the way it is situated at the top of the vertical loop.
+The coaster features a “top hat” element, unique in the way it is situated on the top of the vertical loop.